 Overall, the new customizer is a very good improvement over the old one and is one of the best customizers on the market.

 One of the reasons why people choose a hosted platform such as Shopify or Wix is that they get help and support to run their website.
-But how good is either platforms offering?
+But how good are Shopify and Wix when it comes to support?

-Shopify offer all of their users 24/7 access to their support team but it is not completely straightforward to contact them.
-This is because you need to go in to the Shopify help centre and perform a search query in order for the button that allows you to contact the support team to appear.
+Shopify offers all of their users 24/7 access to their support team but it is not completely straightforward to contact them as you have to navigate through the help center in order to find these options.

 Once you do get through to this page, there are a variety of options such as phone, email and live chat.
 There is also a community support forum that is a great source of information and is frequented by members of the Shopify support team and also some very knowledgeable users.